AbhinandanVellanki/LiDAR_stitch/README.md

 # LiDAR_stitch

-## Stitch up LiDAR scan obtained from Livox LiDAR and save as .pcd and .ply using ROS
+## Stitch up LiDAR scan obtained from Livox LiDAR and save as .ply/.pcd/.las using ROS

 ## Steps: